wrex/rexs.tips/content/guitar/Fundamentals/harmony/beginner-chords/index.md

 Even beginners should be familiar with these chord shapes.
 Please refer to a beginner guitar site if you are just getting started with guitar.
 You'll be hard pressed to find a better one than [Justin Sandercoe's](https://www.justinguitar.com/categories/beginner-guitar-lessons-grade-1).

 Practice playing each of those chord shapes individually as well as moving between them.
-When you feel ready, see if you can make it through [TDG002](#TDG002) without any mistakes.
+When you feel ready, see if you can make it through
+{{< tdgref "beginner-chords" >}} without any mistakes.

 With just these seven chords you can accompany thousands of songs.
 They will get play any I-IV-V progression in a major "guitar key" (the keys of E, A, D, G, and C major).